tyronechrisharris/qna/README.md

 1. Run the Docker container in interactive mode:

     ```bash
-    docker run -it offline-qna-system
+    docker run -it -v $(pwd)/uploads:/uploads offline-qna-system  # mounts the 'uploads' folder from your current directory
     ```

     This will start the container, and you should see the chat interface in the terminal.
+The `-v $(pwd)/uploads:/uploads` option mounts the `uploads` folder from your current directory to the `/uploads` directory inside the container, allowing the container to access and process the documents you add to the `uploads` folder on your host machine.

 2.  **Set up the database:**